tballison/lucene-addons/README.md

 Thank you to Paul Elschot for encouraging important changes in the original SpanQueryParser and for encouraging me to move to github.

+Thank you to Luke Nezda for collaboration on Issue #7 (add SpanPositionRangeQuery).